 A simple ingredients list should mean a quick and easy recipe.
 If it’s something you can make out in the middle of nowhere camping, then it can’t be too complicated!
 Here are the basic steps:

-- Pour the filling into two tart dishes (or an 8×8 baking dish).
+- Assemble the Base: Pour the berry mixture into two tart dishes or an 8×8-inch baking dish.

-- Use your hands to mix the topping and squeeze it until it comes together.
+- Bring It Together: Use your hands to gently mix and squeeze the topping until it starts to clump together.
+Then, sprinkle it evenly over the filling.

 What is a Marionberry?